ofbennett/ds-and-algos/README.md

 These are my own Python and C++ implementations of some important and interesting data structures and algorithms.
 Tested with the Python [pytest](https://docs.pytest.org/en/latest/) and the C++ [Catch2](https://github.com/catchorg/Catch2) frameworks respectively.

 I'm planning to keep this project ongoing and gradually add things over time.
-Happy to hear suggestions!
+Happy to hear suggestions or feedback!

 ## Code Done and To Do: